• Skip to primary navigation

 Why College Students Should Consider Paid Surveys

-Taking paid surveys is a great way to earn some extra cash while studying at college.
-I’ve been taking surveys for a few years now while doing my studies and that extra cash really comes in handy to help pay for expensive textbooks and other school supplies.
+Taking paid surveys is a great way to earn extra cash while studying at college.
+I’ve been taking surveys for a few years while doing my studies, and that extra cash comes in handy to help pay for expensive textbooks and other school supplies.

-It’s also great to having some extra spending cash for other things like entertainment and food.
-If you’re a member of several good-paying survey panels, it all really adds up.
+It’s also great to have some extra spending cash for other things like entertainment and food.
+If you’re a member of several good-paying survey panels, it all adds up.

-However, sometimes it can be a challenge to juggle both your studies and survey-taking.
+However, sometimes, it can be challenging to juggle your studies and survey-taking.

-Having done this for a few years now, I’ve learned some important tips and techniques along the way and thought I would share those with you.
+Having done this for a few years, I’ve learned some important tips and techniques and thought I would share those with you.

 14 Tips for College Students Taking Surveys for Money

-Many of these tips can apply to anyone just starting out taking surveys, not just college students, but they are especially relevant to students who are trying to balance their time between studies and surveys.
+Many of these tips can apply to anyone just taking surveys, not just college students.
+Still, they are especially relevant to students balancing their time between studies and surveys.

 Create a “surveys-only” e-mail address.